josecanciani/jscore/README.md

 Some of the concepts are re-interpretations using new standards of [Avature](https://wwww.avature.net) Main App javascript framework.
 Avature's framework was built at the beginning of Web 2.0, and there were not many alternatives around.

+## Development

+There's a GIT pre-commit hook in `tools/git/hooks/pre-commit` that we recommend you link in your project.
+This hook will prevent from committing changes when it finds differences between CSS files and its legacy counter-parts.
+See section "CSS Modules" bellow for more information.

 ## Tutorial

 Any app must extend from `dom/app.js`'s DomApp class.
 A DomApp is a special type of DomNode that has the `render()` method to draw itself.
 This is usually how you kick off your app.